IvoCostaCunha/sdl2-game/README.md

 # SDL2 Game (not the definitive title)
 This is a small project that may go nowhere.
-The objective of this project is for me to practice C++ in a game developpement fashion.
+The objective of this project is for me to practice C++ in a game development fashion.
 The principal objectve is an object oriented implementation of SDL2.

 # Actual objectives